codurance/site/src/_posts/2018-11-17-the-functional-style-part-7.md

 }
 ```

-Now we _have_ to break out of the loop because clearly `Numbers` will never exit normally.
+Now we have to break out of the foreach loop instead, because clearly the `Numbers` method will never exit normally.
 So what would be the point of that?
 A deep and profound point, in fact.
 What we have now is an `IEnumerable` that purports to contain all the natural numbers, which is an infinite set.

 ### Surely that is impossible!